 Makahiki is a harvest festival that pays homage to the indigenous deity Lono.
 Historically, during this period, battles and fighting were outlawed.

 And populations from all around Hawaii would come together to compete in games like arm wrestling and spear throwing.

 During the festivals, beaches and the white wave breaks often mark a “white Christmas” in Hawaii to keep your holiday spirit alive.
 Mauna Kea, a Hawaiian name for “White Mountains,” and Mauna Loa—are two of the best skiing or snowboarding peaks.

-We can say that you can visit Hawaii anytime because it looks beautiful every season.
-But Christmas has a different effect on Hawaii.
-Christmas is celebrated in December during the winter season, but the weather is not very cold; it can be warm and pleasant weather.
+The weather is not very cold; it can be warm and pleasant.
 During the day, the temperatures can be more than 70 Fahrenheit or around 26-27 Celsius.

 The History of Hawaiian Christmas Traditions

 Until 1862, Christmas wasn’t even a festival in Hawaii, but there was a tradition to celebrate the successful journey of the sailor of the British ship Queen Charlotte to the west side of Kauai.

 The sole purpose of this journey was to hunt a wild pig for their vacation supper and gather coconuts to drink with rum for their festive beverages.

 This celebration has hints from around the world, introduced by Catholic and Protestant priests, later on by sailors and traders, and eventually, this celebration gradually became Hawaii’s seasonal custom.